kaspermunch/sap/README.md

 SAP is written for Python 2.7 and will not run on version 3.
 The best way install Python 2.7 is using a conda environment.

 You can find more detail on how to install and run SAP on the [web service](https://services.birc.au.dk/sap) under Downloads.

+# Issues and feature requests

+You can report a bug or suggest a feature by [opening an issue](https://github.com/kaspermunch/sap/issues).